puppetlabs/puppet-docs/source/pe/2.0/compliance_basics.markdown

 ### Compliance Manifests

 The set of resources to audit is declared in standard Puppet manifests on the master and retrieved as a catalog by the agent.
-Instead of (or in addition to) declaring the desired state of a resource, these manifests should declare the [`audit`](http://docs.puppetlabs.com/references/latest/metaparameter.html#audit) metaparameter.
+Instead of (or in addition to) declaring the desired state of a resource, these manifests should declare the [`audit`](/references/2.7.6/metaparameter.html#audit) metaparameter.

 ### Inspect Reports

-Each node being audited for compliance will routinely report the states of its audited resources.
+Each node being audited will routinely report the states of its audited resources.
 The documents it sends are called _inspect reports,_ and differ from standard Puppet reports.

-To enable puppet inspect, which sends these reports, you will need to apply the `baselines::agent` class to each node you are auditing.
+By default, every PE agent node sends daily inspect reports, regardless of whether it is auditing any resources.

 ### Baselines

 Conceptually, a **baseline** is a blessed inspect report for a single node: it lists the approved states for every audited resource on that node.
 Each node is associated with one and only one baseline, and nodes cannot share baselines.
 However, nodes with similar baselines can be grouped for convenience.

-Baselines are maintained by Puppet Dashboard.
+Baselines are maintained by the console.
 They change over time as administrators approve changes to audited resources. **Nodes reporting for the first time are assumed to be in a compliant state,** and their first inspect report will become the baseline against which future changes are compared.

 ### Groups

-Although nodes cannot share baselines, nodes in a Dashboard group can have similar changes approved or rejected en masse.
+Although nodes cannot share baselines, nodes in groups can have similar changes approved or rejected en masse.

-The Compliance Dashboard UI
+The Console's Compliance UI
 -----

-Puppet Compliance's UI lives in Puppet Dashboard, and consists of:
+Puppet's compliance UI lives in the console, and consists of:

 - A new summary and custom report control on each group's page
-- A set of dedicated compliance pages, accessible from the "Compliance" link in Dashboard's header menu
+- A set of dedicated compliance pages, accessible from the "Compliance" link in the console's header menu

 ![compliance_link][]